-- 2 Systematic review evidence

-- 2.1 Increased risk of colorectal cancer by family history

-- 2.1.1 Table 5.1.
-Increased risk of colorectal cancer based on family history: results from cohort studies published since 2005

-- 2.2 Category 1 those near average risk

-- 2.3 Category 2 those at moderately increased risk

-- 2.4 Category 3 those at high risk

-- 2.4.1 Table 5.2.
-Relative risk of colorectal cancer based on family history

-- 3 Evidence summary and recommendations

-- 4 Health system implications

-- 4.1 Clinical practice

-- 4.2 Resourcing

-- 4.3 Barriers to implementation

-- 5 Discussion

-- 5.1 Unresolved issues

-- 5.2 Studies currently underway
+Contents 1 Background 2 Update of systematic review evidence 2.1 Increased risk of colorectal cancer by family history 2.1.1 Table 5.1.
+Increased risk of colorectal cancer based on family history: results from cohort studies published since 2005 2.2 Category 1 - those near average risk 2.3 Category 2 - those at moderately increased risk 2.4 Category 3 - those at high risk 2.4.1 Table 5.2.
+Relative risk of colorectal cancer based on family history 2.4.2 Table 5.3.
+Colorectal cancer risk categories by family history 2.4.2 Table 5.3.
+Colorectal cancer risk categories by family history 3 Evidence summary and recommendations 3.1 Considerations in making these recommendations 4 Health system implications 4.1 Clinical practice 4.2 Resourcing 4.3 Barriers to implementation 5 Discussion 5.1 Unresolved issues 5.2 Studies currently underway These guidelines have been developed as web-based guidelines and the pdf serves as a reference copy only.
+Please note that this material was published on 11:48, 8 November 2017 and is no longer current.

-- 5.3 Future research priorities
+5.3 Future research priorities6 References7 Appendices

-- 6 References

-- 7 Appendices

-The best evidence for the association between colorectal cancer risk and family history of the disease comes from cohort studies that compare the risk of colorectal cancer in people with and without a family history of colorectal cancer.
-Ideally, these studies should control for any other differences between people with and without a family history, and for other risk factors for colorectal cancer.
+The best evidence for the association between colorectal cancer risk and family history of the disease comes from cohort studies that compare the risk of colorectal cancer for people with and without a family history of colorectal cancer.
+Ideally, these studies should take into account any differences between people with and without a family history for colorectal cancer risk factors.

 Such studies consistently report an elevated risk of colorectal cancer associated with family history.
-The strength of this association increases with the number of relatives with colorectal cancer, the closeness of the genetic relationship of the relative(s) with colorectal cancer to the person, and the age at which the relative(s) is diagnosed with colorectal cancer.
-Early studies indicated that first-degree relatives of patients with common colorectal cancer had a three- to four-fold increase in lifetime risk for colorectal cancer.
-[1][2] However, more recent studies of cancer incidence, which included appropriately matched control groups and used stringent methods for collection of family cancer data in relatives, reported an approximate doubling of lifetime risk:
+The strength of this association increases with the number of relatives with colorectal cancer, the closeness of genetic relationship of the relative(s) with colorectal cancer, and the diagnosis age of relative(s) diagnosed with colorectal cancer.

+Case control studies and cohort studies which have been well designed including stringent methods for collection of family cancer data in relatives, reported an approximate doubling of lifetime risk.^{[1][2][3][4]} For example:
-- A Danish cohort study of people diagnosed with colorectal cancer before age 60 years[3] reported that, compared with the general population, the risk of colorectal cancer was 1.6 times higher among patients' mothers and 1.9 times higher among patients' fathers. - An Australian case-control study comparing cancer risk in relatives of colorectal cancer patients and relatives of matched control[4] patients reported that the risk of common colorectal cancer was 1.8 times higher among people with only one relative with colorectal cancer, compared with relatives of controls. - A US prospective cohort study of people without known colorectal cancer[5] reported that the age-adjusted relative risk of colorectal cancer for men and women with affected first-degree relatives was 1.72, compared with those without a family history of the disease.

-■ A US case-control study[6] that compared people with colon cancer with matched controls reported that the risk of colon cancer was 2.2 times higher among patients with a second-degree or third-degree relative with colon cancer than those with no family history.
+- A Danish study of parents of colorectal cancer patients diagnosed before age 60 years^[1] reported that, compared with the average population, the risk of colorectal cancer was 1.6 times higher among patients' mothers and 1.9 times higher among patients' fathers. - An Australian study reported that, compared to people with no relative with colorectal cancer, those with one relative with colorectal cancer had 1.8 times the colorectal cancer risk.^[2] - A US study of people reported that the risk of colorectal cancer for men and women of first-degree relatives with colorectal cancer was 1.72 greater than for those without a family history of the disease^[3] - A US study reported that the risk of colon cancer was 2.2 times higher among patients with a first-, secondor third-degree relative with colon cancer than for those with no family history.^[4]

-In contrast to these modest levels of increased risk, colorectal cancer risk was shown to be substantially (three-to six-fold) greater for those who have a first-degree relative with colorectal cancer diagnosed at an early age (below 45 or 55 years) or when two close relatives have had colorectal cancer, irrespective of the age at diagnosis.
-[5][6][5]
+In contrast to these modest levels of increased risk, colorectal cancer risk has been found to be substantially (three- to six-fold) greater for those who have a first-degree relative with colorectal cancer diagnosed at an early age (below age 55) or when two close relatives have had colorectal cancer, irrespective of the age at diagnosis.^{[3][4][3]}